Nolan Arenado Player Props: Cardinals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 24th in the league.

-- The Dodgers have a 4.72 team ERA that ranks 23rd across all league pitching staffs.
+- The Dodgers have a 4.72 team ERA that ranks 23rd among all league pitching staffs.

-- The Dodgers rank 17th in baseball in home runs given up (30 total, 1.2 per game).
+- Dodgers pitchers combine to rank 17th in baseball in home runs given up (30 total, 1.2 per game).

-- May (2-1) gets the starting nod for the Dodgers in his sixth start of the season.
-He's put together a 3.07 ERA in 29 1/3 innings pitched, with 19 strikeouts.
+- Kershaw gets the start for the Dodgers, his sixth of the season.
+He is 4-1 with a 2.32 ERA and 32 strikeouts in 31 2/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander went 5 1/3 innings against the Chicago Cubs, giving up two earned runs while surrendering two hits.
+- In his last outing on Sunday against the Chicago Cubs, the lefty tossed six innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.